-TAG Heuer’s Formula 1 range has added a pair of blue-dial models for 2016, which gives us a good excuse to revisit the Formula 1 series.
+TAG Heuer’s Formula 1 range has added a pair of blue-dial models, which gives us a good excuse to revisit the Formula 1 series.
 The F1 series kicked off way back in 1986, with the most significant change in the model’s history coming in 2015 when TAG Heuer introduced a new case based on the 1970s Autavia.
 Now, if you are new to TAG Heuer and you don’t know the history of the Formula 1, don’t worry- we’ve got you covered with our Ultimate Guide to the TAG Heuer Formula 1.

 Both new watches share a brilliant star-burst Blue dial with Orange highlights, and that in itself is news.
 Something strange happened to the Formula 1 in the early 2010s: as the watch was pushed up-market by TAG Heuer, all the colours seemed to drain away, leaving behind a subdued monochrome palette- at one stage, the only dial options were Black, White or Anthracite.

 But that’s not what the Formula 1 series is about.
 It’s a watch with colour at its heart, so we’re delighted to see the return of a bright, colourful Blue on both the dial and the bezel.

 While you can buy a Formula 1 with an automatic movement, that’s not really what the series is about.
 The beauty of the Formula 1 is that it combines sporty, colourful styling with durable quartz movements at a very reasonable price.
 And indeed the newest Formula 1 is about the same price as it was back in 2010, so there is plenty of value to be had with the new range.

 TAG Heuer Formula 1 Chronograph Blue Dial- CAZ1014